NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 #### 2.1.0.0 - July 5, 2019

-- Added spawnset sorting to the "Download Spawnset" window.
+- Added spawnset sorting to the Download Spawnset window.
-- Added "Select all" and "Deselect all" buttons to the arena editor.
+- Added Select All and Deselect All buttons to the arena editor.
 - Added copy/paste functionality to the spawns editor.
 - Added timeout for web requests so the application doesn't keep waiting when the website is offline.
 - Fixed tile elements not updating colours after rounding or randomising.
 - The spawns editor scrollbar now scrolls to the end when adding new spawns.
-- The "Download Spawnset" window now remembers the author and spawnset search values after it is closed.
+- The Download Spawnset window now remembers the author and spawnset search values after it is closed.
 - The default survival file is now embedded into the executable so the actual file is not needed anymore.
 This removes the issue where the application crashes whenever the file would not be present.
 - Optimisations and layout improvements.